wdmhouston/SC24.6.13/README.md

 Fruit Prediction Web Api is a tool for predicting fruit type from images with deep learning(TensorFlow and Keras).

 This tool provdes a standard restful api for prediction.
 It can also be used to train with new images.
 This web api is called by blogapp (https://github.com/wdmhouston/capstone_project_blogapp) to predict any image uploaded through blogapp.
-Check blogapp for more details. | The following picture shows how this web api(in red box) works with blogapp to privide Fruit Prediction service to end user.
+The following picture shows how this web api(in red box) works with blogapp to privide Fruit Prediction service to end user.

 ![container](https://user-images.githubusercontent.com/19333848/143234426-59a050f4-13a3-4a9b-86cf-d57c06b098d6.jpg)

-This web api includes a trained model(Please refer to “Train model” for more details) with multiple layers setup shown in the following picture:
+This web api includes a pre-trained model(Please refer to “Train model” for more details) with multiple layers setup shown in the following picture:
 ![model](https://user-images.githubusercontent.com/19333848/143234443-c936edfc-a17c-4b32-afab-dd9042e09e43.jpg)

 The following picture shows the accuracy and loss plot from one training: